idematos/rust-project-euler/README.md

 # rust-project-euler
-Solutions to some of Project Euler's problems written in Rust
+Generalized solutions for the natural numbers to some of [Project Euler](https://projecteuler.net/)'s problems in [Rust](https://github.com/rust-lang).

+## Usage
+Run a specific problem:

+    $ cargo run --bin problem001